bbalganjjm/natural_js/docs/implementation/m6-plan.md

 - List/Grid cache row elements for revisited pages.
 At 1,000 rows/10 fields, the fixed List fixture creates all 1,000 rows before `setPage(25)` (12.3 ms, 12,008 connected elements); later page switches reuse those records.
 This meets M6 budgets but is not virtualized.
 If larger data sets need lower peak memory, review a focused M10 strategy rather than adding a generic data engine now.
 - Browser heap samples lack controlled garbage collection and are diagnostic only.
 Another host needs its own baseline before absolute performance comparisons.
 - The system-installed Firefox does not expose the Playwright protocol, but a fresh Playwright Firefox build passed the M6 suite on this Windows host.
 Keep the browser cache path explicit when reproducing this result.
+- M6 agent tasks passed accurately with no code retries, but their read output is larger and counted differently from M5.
+M8 must use one output-byte method for the fixed tasks and trim broad history/test reads before claiming agent token efficiency.

 [^contract]: Approved 2.0 public and binding contract
 [^roadmap]: Milestone and first-release scope